 I thought I was every partner’s dream.

 My apartment was filled with sex toys, I was interested in satisfying the most diverse desires of my partners and, besides, I were ready to have sex anytime and anywhere.
-I thought that I was the dream of any partner.
+I thought that I was the dream of any partner, even if date with girl online.
 However, despite this, all my relationships fell apart.
 I did not understand why everything is happening this way because I was so open and so well-versed in sex.

 All this time I tried to solve the problems in the only way I knew: I woke up my partner with a morning sex, sent them hot messages during the day, and in the evening, I prepared a romantic dinner with sex for dessert.
 However, all this did not work out, but it made the situation worse.
 I thought I was good at it but I failed again and again.
 Any sex with a partner was something that I had bought.